The-portFolio-1/simpleSignUp/README.md

 # simpleSignUp
-A simple signup page with email verification.
+A simple signup page with email verification